Subshifts and colorings on ascending HNN-extensions of finitely generated abelian groups: Graph-coloring subshifts

 In the case of $2$-colorings of $\BS$ the subshift $\mathcal{C}_2$ is finite (it is either empty or has two configurations, if $N$ is even or odd, respectively) so the configurations appearing in it are somewhat rigid and admit very few different ways of coloring the Cayley graph.
 This leads us to ask how many ways to color are there in the case of $n\ge 3$, and with it be able to estimate topological entropy $\htop(\mathcal{C}_n)$.

 In order to do this, we will first tackle the question of extending colorings of a finite subset of the Cayley graph to bigger patterns containing it.
 In the language of symbolic dynamics this question is the same as asking if in $\mathcal{C}_n$ locally admissible patterns are globally admissible, or under which conditions on the pattern we can ensure this.
 A first result in this direction answers the question affirmatively, subject to having a minimum of available colors. \begin{proposition} For $n\ge 5$, every locally admissible pattern $p$ of $\mathcal{C}_n$ is globally admissible. \end{proposition} \begin{proof} This follows from the fact that for a finite graph, its chromatic number is less than its maximum degree.
 Since every finite subgraph of the Cayley graph of $\BS$ has maximum degree at most $4$, then the considered pattern can be extended to any finite graph containing it by choosing for each vertex a color that none of its neighbors has, and thus preserving the coloring rules.
-This process can then be iterated indefinitely to finally obtain a configuration $x\in \mathcal{C}_n$ such that $x|_{\mathrm{supp}(p)}=p$.